pkp/pkp-docs/learning-ops/en/setup.md

 ![An instance of OPS with the Browse plugin enabled.](./assets/learning-ops-website-settings-browse-plugin.png)

+**Citation Style Language Plugin**: This plugin adds a “How to Cite” block to the article page that contains a citation for the article in the format of your choice, with an option below to generate the citation in another format.

 **Crossref Deposit Plugin**: This plugin is necessary to register preprints DOIs at Crossref.
 When enabled, it will automatically deposit the Preprint DOI during the post action.

 **DOI**: This plugin allows assigning DOIs for preprints.
 Preprint and final article will have different DOIs but you can connect them in the Publication record.
 In order to use it, a subscription to a DOI provider service is required.